Our Policy is set out in sections as follows:

-STV Central Limited (“STV”) hosts our micro-site on its Services at stv.tv/appeal.
-Although STV Appeal works closely with STV and we appoint it as a service provider and a Data Processor, to process personal data on our behalf from time to time, it is an independent body from STV Appeal.
-The personal data STV process on our behalf is kept separate from any other personal data collected by STV and it is only used in accordance with our instructions for STV Appeal purposes.
+STV Appeal works closely with STV Central Limited and STV Studios and we appoint STV Central Limited as a service provider and a Data Processor to process personal data on our behalf from time to time. , The personal data STV (Central) process on our behalf is kept separate from any other personal data collected by STV and it is only used in accordance with our instructions for STV Appeal purposes.

 8. Links to other sites

 9. Contact details